srkimilosevic/hello-world/README.md

 # hello-world
 first github project
 Hello, my name is Srdjan and I wanna learn git!
-This line is the difference
+So I erased one line and added this